 Discoloration of the Skin | A user’s skin will appear pale.
 This is caused by a lack of hygiene and poor nutrition.
 Drugs can also lower your heart rate, which lowers the amount of blood flow through the body and can cause a change in the complexion of your skin tone.

-What to Do if Your Loved One Is a Heroin Addict – Get them Heroin Addiction Treatment Today
+What to Do If Your Loved One Is Showing Signs of Heroin Addiction

 If you noticed that your loved one is exhibiting many of these signs and symptoms of heroin addiction, get them help today.
-Our inpatient detox center has over 40 years of experience in treating chemical dependency and alcoholism.
-Just a short car ride away from New York, New Jersey and Philadelphia, Clearbrook Treatment Centers offer each patient the opportunity to recover in the serene mountains of Northeastern Pennsylvania.
+Our PA inpatient rehab center has over 40 years of experience in treating chemical dependency and alcoholism.
+Just a short car ride away from New York, New Jersey, and Philadelphia, Clearbrook Treatment Centers offer each patient the opportunity to recover in the serene mountains of Northeastern Pennsylvania.
 Here, your loved one will gain the knowledge and tools necessary to achieve lasting sobriety.
-Contact us today at 888-280-4763 for more information about our inpatient rehab programs in Pennsylvania